-The Company incurred selling and marketing expenses of \$4,867,462, or 63.1% of revenue, for the three months ended December 31, 2019, compared to \$4,013,384, or approximately 43.5% of revenue, for the three months ended December 31, 2018.
-Advertising spend levels in the period were considerably higher than originally anticipated.
+The Company incurred selling and marketing expenses of \$4,391,648, or 48.1% of revenue, for the three months ended December 31, 2020, compared to \$4,867,462, or approximately 63.1% of revenue, for the same period in 2019.
+Advertising spend levels in the 2020 period were slightly higher than average but relatively normal for the fourth quarter.
+Advertising spend levels in the fourth quarter of 2019 were abnormally high due to tactics employed in that period to retain customers as Amazon made changes to the way products were displayed in its marketplace.
 Measures were implemented to ensure protection of the brand and customer retention.
 A generally defensive stance was necessary as the market disruption continued through most of Q4 2019.
 A refinement of tactics was instituted which has had the desired impact of stabilizing declines and re-igniting growth.
-Going forward, management expects selling and marketing expenses to return to more normal levels in the mid-40% range.
+Going forward, management expects selling and marketing expenses to remain at levels in the mid-40% range relative to revenue.